Azure/azureml-examples/tutorials/using-lightgbm/README.md

-# XGBoost
+# LightGBM

-description: learn how to use [XGBoost](https://github.com/dmlc/xgboost) distributed on Azure
+description: learn how to use [LightGBM](https://github.com/microsoft/lightgbm) distributed on Azure

-This tutorial demonstrates how to run XGBoost, distributed on Azure.
+This tutorial demonstrates how to run LightGBM, distributed on Azure.

 The tutorial consists of two notebooks: